saraPetrini/basic-python/README.md

 If you insert `c` here, you avoid the problem.
 Go count the characters in a string.

+In `src/count.py` there is code for reading a string from standard input and writing the character count to standard output--it just needs your code to get working!

 ## Password validation

 Write program to check the validity of password input by users.